This website uses cookies to ensure you get the best experience on our website. MORE INFO

 All committees of the Board follow the same processes as the full Board.

-The dates of the 2021 Board meetings were determined in 2020 and any amendments to this schedule were notified to Directors at least 14 days before regular meetings.
-Suitable arrangements are in place to allow Directors to include items in the agenda for regular Board meetings.
+The dates of the 2023 Board meetings were determined in 2022 and any amendments to this schedule were notified to Directors at least 14 days before regular meetings.
+Appropriate arrangements are in place to allow Directors to include items in the agenda for regular Board meetings.

 Agendas and accompanying Board papers are circulated with sufficient time to allow the Directors to prepare before meetings.